 Corinne & Céline Stocker

 Corinne and Céline are the daugthers of Martin Stocker.
 Both are increasingly involved within LA4B.
 It started with animated conversations at home, followed by intense discussions how to proceed.
-Céline attends the Siftsschule Engelberg in the last year while Corinne is studying Psychology and Neuroscience at the University of Berne, Switzerland.
+Céline attends the Lucerne School of Engineering and Architecture while Corinne studies Psychology with Neuroscience and Computer Science at the University of Berne, Switzerland.
 Both of them are responsible for the web design of "la4b.org".